 The Helsinki Card is a convenient city pass that accords you free access to over 25 of the best attractions and sights in the city.
 In addition to this, the Helsinki Card also offers discounted admission to a heap of other top sights in Helsinki.
 The other advantage of having the Helsinki Card is that it gives you unlimited free access to the city’s public transport network.
 The Helsinki Card has a 24-hour, 48-hour, or 72-hour validity.

 Ultimately, the question of whether the Helsinki Card is worth it depends on how much you want to get out of the city.
 If you plan on visiting a lot of cultural attractions and museums, then it is definitely worth investing in the card.
 If not, then maybe the Helsinki Card isn’t worth buying.

 Things to Do & See in Helsinki

-There are plenty of great things to see in Helsinki and this underrated city is a vibrant and superb getaway for those on a short break.
+There are plenty of great things to see in Helsinki and this underrated city is a superb getaway for those on a short break.
 Whether your interests lie in architecture, museum hopping, eating, shopping or just chilling in the park, there’s something to do for everyone in Helsinki.

 For your convenience, this post includes a free map of the top sights in Helsinki.
 You can find the addresses of the attractions by clicking on the icons in the map.
 Below we have compiled a list (in no particular order) of the best things to see and do in Helsinki.